turric4n/serilog-sinks-redis/README.md

 # serilog-sinks-redis

+Since the main repository is inactive -> [https://github.com/dburriss/serilog-sinks-redis]

+I decided to detach my pull requests from it and make this repository independent.

-I am a Serilog sink for Redis List
+I am a Serilog sink for Redis List, now mantained from Turrican.

 | DEV |MASTER|BLEEDING|NUGET|
 |-----|------|--------|-----|